 While seeking the advice of others is important, you cannot let their expectations and the things they do or say cause you to feel inadequate, stressed, or like your way isn’t worthwhile.

-My grandfather always told me and we really try to live this way, “There’s as many ways of gettin’ a farm job done as there’s farmers.
+We live by a saying of my Papa, “There’s as many ways of gettin’ a farm job done as there’s farmers.
 Ya gotta be willing to listen, help, and learn from ‘em, even it’s just to see what not to do.”

-I hope you know that my desire is to be a source of information, help, and encouragement for you.
-I always look forward to hearing from you.
-I may not always know the answer, but together we can find someone who does.
+Our desire is to be a source of information, help, and encouragement for you.
+We may not always know the answer, but together we can find someone who does.